solex2006/Pull-my-leg-request-tutorial/README.md

 What type of cheese is made backwards?
 Nacho cheese.

 What type of cheese doesnt belong to you?
 Edam.
 Wait, no, that's wrong.

+A piece of string walks into a bar.
+The barman says: "Are you a piece of string?"
+The piece of string says: "No, I'm a frayed knot."